AryaMarga Yoga Institute

 Bir, Billing, District Mandi

 Himachal Pradesh 175 032 India

 We are situated at the foothills of Indian Himalayas in the remote town of Bir, Himachal.
 The quaint town of Bir offers an enriching experience to people who are looking for authentic learning.
-Places like Deer Park and Dharmalaya and offer traditional wisdom in the field of spirituality, sustainable living and yoga.
+Places like Deer Park and Dharmalaya offer courses and workshops in the field of spirituality, sustainable living and traditional wisdom studies.